ashleychontos/pySYD/docs/quickstart.rst

 	$ pysyd setup
 	$ pysyd run -star 1435467 -show -verbose -mc 200

-    ... and if you weren't one already, you are now an expert asteroseismologist!
+    ... and if you weren't one already, you are now an asteroseismologist!